emilianavt/VSeeFaceManual/README.md

 ## Download

-**The only legitimate and correct way to download VSeeFace is as described below.
+**The only legitimate site to download VSeeFace is this or the release repository [here](https://github.com/emilianavt/VSeeFaceReleases/releases/).
 VSeeFace does not cost money.
 Also note that OpenSeeFace is not VSeeFace.**

 Please click [here](https://github.com/emilianavt/VSeeFaceReleases/releases/download/v1.13.32d/VSeeFace-v1.13.32d.zip) to download the latest beta version of VSeeFace.